Azure APIM v2 vs Classic: What Changed and What Breaks

 - The Bottom Line

 If you manage APIs on Azure, you have probably seen the writing on the wall.
-Microsoft is moving API Management to a new platform - and the classic Developer, Basic, Standard, and Premium tiers are on the way out.
+Microsoft is moving API Management to a new platform, and Microsoft is investing heavily in v2, while classic tiers remain supported for now.
 The new StandardV2 and BasicV2 tiers promise faster provisioning, better scaling, and a simplified networking model.

 That all sounds great on paper.
 In practice, the migration from classic to v2 isn’t a simple SKU swap.
+You cannot migrate an existing classic instance to v2 in-place; you need to deploy a new v2 instance and move your configuration over.
 There are meaningful differences in networking, feature availability, and Terraform resource behaviour that can break your infrastructure if you aren’t prepared.

-We have migrated several enterprise APIM instances to v2 over the past year.
+We have worked through v2 migrations with clients.
 Here is what we learned.

 What Actually Changed

 The v2 tiers aren’t just a pricing refresh.
 Microsoft rebuilt the underlying compute platform.
 A StandardV2 instance deploys in minutes instead of the 30-45 minutes you are used to with classic Premium.
 Scale units are gone, replaced by a more granular capacity model.
 VNet integration replaces the old VNet injection approach.
-And availability zone support comes built into StandardV2 without requiring Premium pricing.
+Availability zone support remains a Premium-tier feature (classic Premium and Premium v2 only); StandardV2 does not include AZ support.

 Genuine improvements across the board.
 But the details matter.